 During Soviet times livelihoods increasingly shifted towards employment in government enterprises.
 Without a doubt, the construction of road infrastructure and electrification improved the living conditions of the population.
 Simultaneously during this time many traditional natural resource management practices were lost and centuries-old institutions removed.

 Since the collapse of the Soviet Union and the consequent loss of jobs and funding, the population has desperately been struggling with a dramatic increase in unemployment.
 As a result, the importance of agricultural subsistence activities has increased in order to sustain livelihoods.
 Inhabitants cut vulnerable wood resources due to the lack of reliable energy supply.
 Hunting and fishing supplement the food supply.

-In order to improve the economic situation of the population, the Government of the Republic of Uzbekistan in cooperation with international organizations (UNDP, DED) initiated a community-based ecotourism project in this area.
-This alternative source of income shall contribute to increase the people’s standards of living and serve as a motivation towards protecting the environment.
+In order to improve the economic situation, local people with technical assistance from international NGOs (DED) initiated a community-based ecotourism project in this area.
+This alternative source of income shall contribute to increasing the people’s standards of living and serve as a motivation towards protecting the environment.